 Whichever one be the case, setting goals is important so that you can look forward to achieving something new every time.
 If you complete a project today then you think about the ways you can do it the next time in a better way.
 That’s how we keep things interesting by having a healthy competition with our own self.
-When we go ahead and integrate goal setting with workplace, things become a lot simpler and easy to follow.
+When we go ahead and integrate the art of goal setting with our workplace, things become a lot simpler and easy to follow.

 Creating a basic structure for your team